 Benefits of Lithium for Depression

 In a study with 71 depressed patients, those with more severe depressive symptoms were more likely to respond to the addition of Lithium.
 When lithium augmentation works for a patient, the response is usually rapid.
-Treatment should be continued for at least 12 months, or longer for patients with recurrent depression.
+Treatment should be continued for at least 12 months, or longer for patients with recurrent Depression.

 Side Effects of Lithium Augmentation

-Although augmentation with Lithium can often be effective as evidenced in the previously discussed studies, unfortunately, Lithium can be a challenging medication to take due to its numerous common side effects and required routine blood tests conducted at least every 3-4 months that are required to monitor its level and to screen for the possible development of its negative impact on organs such as the Thyroid gland and the Kidneys.
+Although augmentation with Lithium can often be effective as evidenced in the previously discussed studies, unfortunately, Lithium medication can be a challenging drug to take due to its numerous common side effects and required routine blood tests conducted at least every 3-4 months that are required to monitor its level and to screen for the possible development of its negative impact on organs such as the Thyroid gland and the Kidneys.
 The most common side effects of Lithium are:

 - Weakness and sedation